Tacoz7183/Allora-Forge-Topic-69-/README.md

-# ⚡ Worker 69 – Allora ML Worker
+# ⚡ Allora Forge Worker

-This worker runs a single Allora ML model for log-return prediction on **Topic 69**.
+This worker runs a single Allora ML model for log-return prediction on a chosen topic.
 It trains a LightGBM model, evaluates performance, and continuously submits live predictions to the Allora network.

 ---

 ## 📋 Requirements

-- Python 3.12+
+- Python **3.12+**
-- Windows 11 / WSL2 or Linux (recommended for GPU)
+- Windows 11 / WSL2 or Linux (recommended for GPU users)
 - Allora Forge Builder Kit
-- LightGBM (CPU works fine; GPU optional if compiled)
+- LightGBM (CPU build works fine, GPU optional)

-Dependencies are already in `requirements.txt`:
+All dependencies are listed in `requirements.txt`:

 ```
 git+https://github.com/allora-network/allora-forge-builder-kit.git